kinglui2/voip-monitoring-tool/README.md

 - Provide notifications via the dashboard.

 ### 3.5 Integration with VoIP System
-- Fetch call data from **3CX, VoipSwitch, or other VoIP systems** via API or logs.
+- Fetch call data from **3CX and yeastar voip systems** via API or logs.
 - Process and store call logs in a database.

 ### 3.6 User Management